Nat-Lab/chunithm-touch/readme.md

 4. Open `start.bat` with any text editor.
 Find the line `inject -d -k chunihook.dll chuniApp.exe`.
 5. Append `-k ctw.dll` after `-k chunihook.dll`, so the line looks like this: `inject -d -k chunihook.dll -k ctw.dll chuniApp.exe`.

+### Usage

+Just tap on the screen.
+Use F1, F2, and F3 for test, service, and to insert coin.

 ### Configuration

 Settings will be read from `chunitouch.ini`.
 Here's a list of configurable options: